Bible translations into Athabaskan languages

 The Athabaskan language family is divided into the Northern Athabaskan, Pacific Coast Athabaskan and Southern Athabaskan groups.
 The full Bible has been translated into two Athabaskan languages, and the complete New Testament in five more.
 Another five have portions of the Bible translated into them.
 There are no Pacific Coast Athabaskan languages with portions of the Bible translated into them.

-North Athabaskan group
+Northern Athabaskan group

 Beaver/Tsattine

 Mark was translated by Alfred C. Garrioch and published in 1886 by the Society for Promoting Christian Knowledge.
 A new translation/revision of Mark by Marshal and Jean Holdstock was published by the Canadian Home Bible League in 1976.